wflanagan/docker-grafana-graphite/README.md

-StatsD + Graphite + Grafana 4 + Kamon Dashboards
+StatsD + Graphite + Grafana 5 Dashboards
 ---------------------------------------------

-This image contains a sensible default configuration of StatsD, Graphite and Grafana, and comes bundled with a example dashboard that gives you the basic metrics currently collected by Kamon for both Actors and Traces.
+This image contains a sensible default configuration of StatsD, Graphite and Grafana.
 There are two ways for using this image:

 ### Using the Docker Index ###

-This image is published under [Kamon's repository on the Docker Hub](https://hub.docker.com/u/kamon/) and all you need as a prerequisite is having `docker`, `docker-compose`, and `make` installed on your machine.
+This image is published under [rkanade's repository on the Docker Hub](https://hub.docker.com/u/rkanade) and all you need as a prerequisite is having `docker`, `docker-compose`, and `make` installed on your machine.
 The container exposes the following ports:

 - `80`: the Grafana web interface.